 Follow these steps to check and correct the tire pressure::

 - Remove the valve cap of each tire

 - Align the gauge up to the valve

 - Press the gauge onto the valve with firm direct pressure and then release.
-You’ll see the measuring stick get pushed out of the other side of the gauge (on a pen gauge).
+You’ll see the measuring stick get pushed out of the other side of the indicator (on a pen gauge).

 - Replace the valve cap

-Tire pressure is measured in PSI (pounds per square inch) or KPA (Kilopascals) which are simply units of measurement for pressure.
-(Pressure is a force distributed over surface area)
+Tire pressure is measured in PSI (pounds per square inch) or KPA (Kilopascals), simply units of measurement for pressure.
+(Pressure is a force distributed over the surface area)